Tyler-Johnston/SMS-Messages/README.md

 ## Usage
 The syntax to run this program is:

-    python main.py {name} {flag} {"message"}
+    python main.py {name} {-flag} {"message"}

 Lets break down what "name", "flag", and "message" means.
 - Name: The name of the user you registered in Users.py.
-- Flag: One of three options: c, f, or m.
+- Flag: Each flag serves a unique purpose when sending messages.
-    - C: Custom Text Message.
+    - -C: Custom Text Message.
 Use this flag when you wish to only send a custom message directly from the command line
-    - F: Text File Message.
-Use this flag when you wish to send the contents of a text file.
+    - -F1 (or simply -F): Text File Message (1).
+Use this flag when you wish to send the entire contents of a text file.
 Make sure to provide a relative path in the message body when choosing this flag.
+    - -F2: Text File Message (2).
+Use this when you wish to send the first line of a text file and delete it from the text file after it is sent.
+Perfect if each line is only needed once.
+    - -F3: Text File Message (3).
+Use this when you wish to send the first line of a text file and place its position at the very end of the text file.
+Perfect if you wish to cycle through content.
-    - M: Media File Message.
+    - -M: Media File Message.
 Use this flag when you wish to send an image you found on the internet.
 Make sure to provide a link to the source in the message body when choosing this flag.
 - Message: the content you are sending to the user.
 The information provided here depends on the chosen flag
     - For "C": the message is the content that you are sending to the user